LiamGoodacre/LiamGoodacre.github.io/_posts/2017-01-22-purescript-orphan-instance-detection.markdown

 This means that for an instance to not be an orphan, it must either:

 * be defined with the type class
-* or be defined in either the same module as `l`, or the same module as `r` - therefore the head types of `l` and `r` don't have to be defined in the same module
+* or be defined in either the same module as `l`, or the same module as `r` - therefore the root types of `l` and `r` don't have to be defined in the same module

 The set of modules we can look in is bigger because there are more arguments we need to know before instance selecting.